Learning Controller Gains on Bipedal Walking Robots via User Preferences: Learning to Walk in Experiments

-The preference-based learning framework is first demonstrated on tuning the gains associated with the CLF-QP$^+$ for the AMBER bipedal robot.
-The CLF-QP$^+$ controller was implemented on an off-board i7-6700HQ CPU @ 2.6GHz with 16 GB RAM, which solved for desired torques and communicated them with the ELMO motor drivers on the AMBER robot.
-The motor driver communication and CLF-QP$^+$ controller ran at 2kHz.
+The CLF-QP$^+$ controller was implemented on an off-board i7-6700HQ CPU @ 2.6GHz with 16 GB RAM, which solved for desired torques and communicated them with the ELMO motor drivers on the AMBER robot at 2kHz.
 During the first half of the experiment, the algorithm sampled a variety of gains causing behavior ranging from instantaneous torque chatter to induced tripping due to inferior output tracking.
-By the end of the experiment, the algorithm had sampled 3 gains which were deemed "very good", and which resulted in stable walking behavior.
-Gait tiles for an action deemed ``very bad", as well as the learned best action are shown in Figure \ref{fig:AMBERgaitTiles}.
-Additionally, tracking performance for the two sets of gains is seen in Figure \ref{fig:phaseAMBER}, where the learned best action tracks the desired behavior to a better degree.
+It is important to note that none of the initial sampled values led to unassisted walking.
+By the end of the experiment however, the algorithm had sampled 3 gains which were deemed "very good", and which resulted in stable walking.
+The final learned best actions found by the algorithm are reported in Table \ref{table:optimal}.
+Gait tiles for an action deemed ``very bad", as well as the learned best action are shown in Fig. \ref{fig:AMBERgaitTiles}.
+Additionally, tracking performance for the two sets of gains is seen in Fig. \ref{fig:phaseAMBER}, where the learned best action tracks the desired behavior to a better degree.

-The importance of the relative weight of the parameters can be seen by looking at the learned best action:

-Interestingly, the knees are weighted higher than the hips in the $Q$ matrix, which is reflected in the desired convergence of these outputs when constructing the the Lyapunov function.
-Also, the values of $\epsilon$ and $w_{\dot V}$ are in the middle of the given range, suggesting that undesirable behavior results from these values being too high or too low.
-In the end, applying preference-based learning to tuning the gains of the CLF-QP$^+$ on AMBER resulted in stable walking and in one of the few instantiations of a CLF-QP running on hardware.